InkblotSoftware/aisutil/README.md

 spec for the format we inferred from working with some data samples.
 Please do send us updates and improvements if you spot a mistake.

+Note that we don't seem to get a fillbits value, so we have to guess this from the payload.
+This is doable with all the data we've yet seen, but isn't fun going forwards.

 Ouptut message data formats